Last Updated on April 13, 2026

 Workshops, food pairings, and entertainment showcase the major rum houses – Appleton, J. Wray & Nephew, Kingston62, Worthy Park, Hamden, and Monymusk.

-Date: Usually this is in June; however in partnership with Reggae Sunfest Blitz, the event is on July 18, 2025.
+Date: Usually this is in June; however in partnership with Reggae Sunfest Blitz, the event was on July 18, 2025.

 Reggae Sumfest

-Morphed out of the former Reggae Sunsplash, Reggae Sumfest is a 5-day annual music festival that was started in 1993.
+Morphed out of the former Reggae Sunsplash, Reggae Sumfest is an annual music festival that was started in 1993.

 If you plan on going, buy your tickets online ahead of time.
 Prices go up on the day of the show!